 10. Cocoa Cabana

-The afternoon tea at Cocoa Cabana cuts straight to the chase with all the good stuff you could possibly think of- finger sandwiches, brownies, mousses, chocolate tarts, bonbons, scones, macarons, and hot drinks – all topped off with a pot of salted caramel. he menu features sweet options such as a chocolate espresso martini and a dark chocolate and chilli daiquiri, with other twists on classic cocktails including their matcha and avocado Pina Colada.
-Chocolate afternoon tea starts from £16.95pp.
+The afternoon tea at Cocoa Cabana cuts straight to the chase with all the good stuff you could possibly think of- finger sandwiches, brownies, mousses, chocolate tarts, bonbons, scones, macarons, and hot drinks – all topped off with a pot of salted caramel.
+The menu features sweet options such as a chocolate espresso martini and a dark chocolate and chilli daiquiri, with other twists on classic cocktails including their matcha and avocado Pina Colada.
+Chocolate afternoon tea starts from £25pp, with kids options also available.
 Cocoa Cabana, Murray Street, Manchester, M4 6HS.